Treverix/phaser3-project-template/README.md

 ## Deploying Code
 After you run the `npm run build` command, your code will be built into a single bundle located at `dist/bundle.min.js` along with any other assets you project depended.

+Please note that it only contains assets that are imported in any source file.
+See the sample `game.ts` on how to import the images and how to tell phaser to use them.

 If you put the contents of the `dist` folder in a publicly-accessible location (say something like `http://mycoolserver.com`), you should be able to open `http://mycoolserver.com/index.html` and play your game.